 Over The River involves two different viewing experiences: one from the highway, where the fabric will reflect the colors of the sky, from the golden morning sunlight to the various hues of the sunset; the other from the water level, where rafters, kayakers and canoeists will be able to view the clouds, sky and mountain contours through the translucent fabric.

 Christo received federal approval for the project in November 2011; however, due to pending litigation the installation schedule has been temporarily postponed.
-All federal, state and local Over The River approvals have been based on comprehensive analysis that has withstood legal scrutiny at every step of the legal process.
+All federal, state and local Over The River approvals have been based on comprehensive analysis that has withstood legal scrutiny every step of the way.

 Christo will identify the exhibition date and secure the few remaining permits when the legal process is successfully resolved.
 Over The River will be exhibited for two consecutive weeks during a future August.
 Project activities not related to physical construction, such as continuation of the bighorn sheep habitat treatment program are ongoing.

 Christo and Jeanne-Claude’s previous temporary works of art have drawn visitors from around the world, generating hundreds of millions of dollars in tourist spending for hosting communities.
 For example, their most recent project, The Gates in New York City’s Central Park in 2005, attracted an estimated 4 million visitors, generating more than $250 million in economic activity.

 In the Final Environmental Impact Statement (EIS), the Bureau of Land Management (BLM) projected that Over The River will bring a total of 416,000 visitors to the Arkansas River Valley, including 344,000 visitors during the two week exhibition period and 72,000 visitors during installation and removal combined.
 The BLM also estimates that Over The River will generate more than $121 million in total economic output throughout Colorado.
 (ROD pg.
 2)